hellt/netdevops.me/blog/posts/2021/public-srlinux.md

 - The fully potent gNMI interface is open for everyone to try out getting information with gNMI Get and stream it with gNMI Subscribe
 - The third interface - JSON-RPC over HTTP - is a REST API like interface for teams who prefer to deliver automation via it, or those who find gNMI specification limiting.

-{{< admonition type=warning title="Be a good citizen" open=true >}}
+!!!warning "Be a good citizen"
     Please, act in good faith and do not try to oversubscribe the instance by streaming massive amounts of data.
 This is a shared instance, and we want everyone to have a good experience with it.
-{{< /admonition >}}

 ### Pre-configured services